thegetty/lod-gateway/README.md

                             # SPARQL_QUERY_ENDPOINT and SPARQL_UPDATE_ENDPOINT.
 When PROCESS_RDF is
                             # set to "False", the LOD Gateway acts as a simple document store with no RDF
                             # component.

+RDF_BASE_GRAPH=             # Requires PROCESS_RDF to be set to true to have any effect.
+The value should be
+                            # the entity id of a resource that will be used as the 'base graph' for the LOD Gateway.
+                            # Any triples in the base graph will be added to the graph store, but these triples
+                            # will be removed from any other RDF resources before they are added to the graph store

 FLASK_GZIP_COMPRESSION =    # The value must be "True" to enable gzip compression option